 Dangerous bloodborne pathogens can also be found in other bodily fluids.
-Because of this reality, people must take caution when they come into contact not only with blood, but also with different bodily fluids.
+Because of this reality, people must take caution when they come into contact not only with the blood but also with different bodily fluids.

 In addition to blood, the two most common bodily fluids in which dangerous pathogens are found are semen and vaginal secretions.
 The most common ways in which these pathogens are conveyed when they are in semen and vaginal secretions is via sexual activity.
 With that understood, healthcare providers can come into contact with pathogens contained in semen and vaginal secretions if universal precautions are not followed and if personal protective gear is not utilized when contact is made with these bodily fluids.

-Beyond blood, semen, and vaginal secretions, there are other type of bodily fluids in which bloodborne pathogens are found.
+Beyond blood, semen, and vaginal secretions, there are other types of bodily fluids in which bloodborne pathogens are found.
 These fluids include: